 Yes.
-AUTEL and the judging panel reserve the right to disqualify any entry that, in its collective judgement, violates the letter or the spirit of the competition rules and guidelines.
+AUT Venturesand the judging panel reserve the right to disqualify any entry that, in its collective judgement, violates the letter or the spirit of the competition rules and guidelines.

 - Minimise the use of technical terms.
 If they are necessary, they need to be clearly defined.

 - Be realistic when thinking about budget, timeframe, and potential revenue stream.

 - If you are unsure of any part of the challenge, or your invention, come to one of our weekly drop-in sessions and speak with someone from the team.

 - Attend the workshops that are part of the Innovation Challenge.